Declaration for California Compliance Law

 Policy on Charitable Donations

-Medline will consider donations to charities that are healthcare related, and to causes that generally promote the health and welfare of sick or historically disadvantaged groups and that are consistent with Medline Industries, Inc. policies.
+Medline will consider donations to charities that are healthcare related, and to causes that generally promote the health and welfare of sick or historically disadvantaged groups and that are consistent with Medline Industries, LP policies.

 Policy on Travel Expense Reimbursement